Moon Rabbit is a sustainable social enterprise café from community organisation the Bridge.

 - We don’t have disposable takeaway cups.
 BYO mug, borrow a pre-loved mug or glass jar from our collection, or purchase a Moon Rabbit reusable cup.

 - We don’t offer plastic takeaway containers.
-All takeaway food is served in paper bags and glass jars, and we serve food and drinks in ceramic plates and cups with proper cutlery to customers who dine in at the café.
+All takeaway food is served in paper bags and glass jars (or BYO container), and we serve food and drinks in ceramic plates and cups with proper cutlery to customers who dine in at the café.

 - We don’t sell drinks in plastic bottles.
 All of our cold drinks come in glass bottles and aluminium cans, and customers can refill their own water bottles at Moon Rabbit for free.